 To From District School Board District School Hospital School

 Authority Authority

 District School Board Yes Yes Yes

+District School

-District School Authority Yes Yes Yes
+Authority Yes Yes Yes

+Hospital School

-Hospital School Authority Yes Yes Yes
+Authority Yes Yes Yes

 Section 23 Program Yes Yes Yes

+Provincial and

+Demonstration

-Provincial and Demonstration School Loans may be arranged Loans may be arranged Loans may be arranged
+School Loans may be arranged Loans may be arranged Loans may be arranged

 Private School No No No

+Post-Secondary

+Institutions

+Employment settings,

-Post-Secondary Institutions Employment settings, Student Homes No No No
+Student Homes No No No

-Boards' policies on dispo sing of used equipment could d allow it to be sold at a dep preciated price.
-Boards

-abould also have policion actuaring the lean of CEA fun ded equipment for use in h omo instruction

-should also have policies covering the loan of SEA funded equipment for use in home instruction.
+\Boards' policies on disposing of used equipment could allow it to be sold at a depreciated price.
+Boards should also have policies covering the loan of SEA funded equipment for use in home instruction.

-Ministry of Health and Long-Term Care Assistive Devices Program
+b) Ministry of Health and Long-Term Care Assistive Devices Program